-NOTE: All discipline incidents resulting in disciplinary action codes S3 - S9 must be submitted in the discipline domain PIMS submission, regardless of the special education status of the student.
+NOTE: All discipline incidents resulting in disciplinary action codes S3 - S9 must be submitted in the Discipline Domain PIMS submission, regardless of the special education status of the student.
 If an infraction resulting in a suspension or expulsion does not align to one of the 46 numeric Safe Schools infraction codes (ending with infraction code 54), it shall be aligned to either an A - Academic Code of Conduct or a C - Student Code of Conduct discipline infraction type.
+NOTE: All incidents involving infractions coded 1-54 are to be reported, regardless of the level of discipline administered.
+Academic and Code of Conduct infractions (Infraction Codes A and C) are to be reported if they result in disciplinary action codes S3 through S9.